 With a remodel and a garden design project under way, I’ve been researching how to simplify garden maintenance and cut back on water usage.
 And I keep hearing more and more about the advantages of decomposed granite.
 Why?
 It turns out that in many ways decomposed granite (or DG, as it’s commonly called) is the ideal hardscape material: natural, permeable, aesthetically versatile, and wonderfully inexpensive.

 After I started looking into DG, I began to notice it everywhere: The pretty little path through the local recreation field that never gets muddy?
-Decomposed gravel.
-The soft, natural-looking gravel driveway, where the gravel stays put?
+Decomposed granite.
+The soft, natural-looking driveway, where the surface stays put?
 Also decomposed granite.
 The mulch at the base of trees that keeps the ground weed-free?
 DG again.